-Following an immersive investigation—uncovering Kelsey’s extensive public and personal archives, reviewing thousands of FDA documents and court records - Vanderbes discovered that there were many more American victims and survivors of thalidomide than previously reported by the FDA or the press, and that after decades of isolation from one another, these individuals were just beginning to connect.
+Following an immersive investigation—uncovering Kelsey’s extensive public and personal archives, reviewing thousands of court records and FDA documents— Vanderbes discovered that there were many more American victims and survivors of thalidomide than previously reported by the FDA or the press, and that after decades of isolation from one another, these individuals were just beginning to connect.

 This dramatically changed the course of the book.
-For several years, Vanderbes travelled around the United States interviewing US thalidomide survivors, bringing their stories into the narrative for the first time.
-She now works closely with the Board of their newly-formed nonprofit (US Thalidomide Survivors) to advocate for a correction to the historical record and to support a campaign for public recognition.
+For several years, Vanderbes traveled around the United States interviewing thalidomide survivors, bringing their stories into the narrative for the first time.
+She now serves on the Board of their recently-formed nonprofit (US Thalidomide Survivors).

-WONDER DRUG, which has already received recognition from the Alfred P. Sloan Foundation and the National Endowment for the Humanities, will be published in June 2023.
+Wonder Drug, which has already received awards from the Alfred P. Sloan Foundation and the National Endowment for the Humanities, will be published June 27, 2023.